-In Part 2, Jenny defined her IT function's capability map, assessed it for change and defined Courses of Actions where required.
+In Part 2, Jenny defined her IT function's capability map, assessed it for change and defined actions where required.

-In this part, Jenny will formulate Initiatives, which are collections of Courses of Actions into logical packages of work.
-It is likely that an approved Initiative is delivered as a Project or Programme.
-Jenny will also assess her list of Initiatives to ensure that the organisation will focus on the high value and lower risk/effort Initiatives first.
+In this part, Jenny will formulate initiatives, which are collections of actions into logical packages of work.
+It is likely that an approved initiative is delivered as a project or program.
+Jenny will also assess her list of initiatives to ensure that the organization will focus on the high value and lower risk/effort initiatives first.

-In the Initiatives step, Jenny starts by scrolling down (on the left panel) and review her list of Capabilities with the corresponding Courses of Actions.
-She spots the Digital Marketing Capability and decides to start here by selecting the Add (+) function to create an Initiative and naming it "Digital Marketing Platform Established".
+In the Initiatives step, Jenny starts by scrolling down (on the left panel) to review her list of capabilities with the corresponding actions.
+She spots the Digital Marketing capability and decides to start here by selecting the Add (+) function to create an initiative and naming it "Digital Marketing Platform Established".

-Jenny can see that once a Course of Action is assigned to an Initiative, then it is disabled and the colour is changed to grey.
-This is helpful for Jenny as she can easily see which Courses of Actions are still to be assigned to an Initiative.
+Jenny can see that once an action is assigned to an initiative, then it is disabled from the list in the left panel and the color is changed to grey.
+This is helpful for Jenny as she can easily see which actions are still to be assigned to an initiative.

-Having formulated her list of Initiatives, Jenny proceeds to the Prioritise Initiative function in the Initiative step.
-In this function, Jenny will place her Initiatives on a 2 x 2 grid which will help her assess each Initiative relative to each other from a Value against Risk/Effort perspective.
+Having formulated her list of initiatives, Jenny proceeds to the Prioritize Initiative function in the Initiative step.
+In this function, Jenny will place her initiatives on a 2 x 2 grid which will help her assess each initiative relative to each other from a value against risk/effort perspective.

-Jenny will select and drag/drop each Initiative onto the 2 x 2 assessment grid and place them based on an approximation of Value against Risk/Effort.
-As she place each Initiative onto the 2 x 2, she will assess each Initiative's Value and Risk/Effort relative to each other.
-For example, is the Value of Digital Marketing Platform Established greater than Digital Marketing Campaign?
-The emphasis here is to perform a relative comparison between each Initiative.
+Jenny will select and drag/drop each initiative onto the 2 x 2 assessment grid and place them based on an approximation of value against risk/effort.
+As she places each initiative onto the 2 x 2, she will assess each initiative's value and risk/effort relative to each other.
+For example, is the value of Digital Marketing Platform Established greater than Digital Marketing Campaign?
+The emphasis here is to perform a relative comparison between each initiative.
 Hence, actual value or actual risk measure is not required.

-Note, in Jibility the Target Zone, which is like a lasso that is used to select the most important Initiatives on the 2 x 2 for roadmapping, was adjusted following further discussions by Jenny with her peers.
-The final 2 x 2 is shown in the diagram above.
-In this case, Innovation Management which although could deliver high Value posed significant risks to the organisation.
-A decision was made that for now this Initiative should be deferred until RedYabber had an established a Digital platform and digital capabilities.
+After further discussion with her peers, Jenny adjusted the target zone on the 2 x 2 (the lasso that is used to select the most important initiatives) as shown above.
+In this case, Innovation Management, which although could deliver high value, was assessed to pose significant risk to the organization.
+A decision was made that for now, this initiative should be deferred until RedYabber had an established a digital platform and digital capabilities.